MTA calls for big changes to union contracts

 “And that’s the governor of the State of New York,” said Pally, who sat on the MTA Board during the contentious 2014 negotiations.
 Pally said, like then, it could come down to whether Cuomo is willing to endure a crippling LIRR union strike.

-“The way the statute is, there is no questions that the railroad unions have a power that the city subway and bus unions do not have,” Pally said.
+“The way the statute is, there is no question that the railroad unions have a power that the city subway and bus unions do not have,” Pally said.

 Assemb.
 Judy Griffin (D-Rockville Centre), while calling for better communication from both sides, urged the public to have a better understanding and appreciation of LIRR laborers.